tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 4. Experiment with different OpenAI models or adjust the prompt structure in the `create_prompt` function.

 5. For the multi-modal RAG, you can adjust the number of images retrieved or how they are incorporated into the prompt.

-## Conclusion

-These RAG systems demonstrate the power of combining Indexify with large language models:

-1. **Scalability**: Indexify can process and index large numbers of PDFs efficiently, including both text and images.
-2. **Flexibility**: You can easily swap out components or adjust parameters to suit your specific needs.
-3. **Integration**: The systems seamlessly integrate PDF processing, embedding generation, and text generation.
-4. **Multi-Modal Capabilities**: The second system shows how to incorporate both text and image data for more comprehensive question answering.